compsocialscience/summer-institute/2024/accra/apply.md

 -	A motivation letter (max one page) describing why you wish to attend SICSS-Accra, your current research interests, future plans and how these intersect with the goals of this partner location.
 -	A 2-page concept note on any computational social science-focused project you’d like to work on during the programme.

 Applications/expressions of interest will be accepted from April 13, 2024, until June 30, 2024.
-In order to be guaranteed full consideration, all application materials must be submitted online via <a href= “https://forms.gle/NBNyh3edkeyg2arGA” target= “_blank”>https://forms.gle/NBNyh3edkeyg2arGA</a>.
+In order to be guaranteed full consideration, all application materials must be submitted online via <a href= "https://forms.gle/NBNyh3edkeyg2arGA" target= "_blank">https://forms.gle/NBNyh3edkeyg2arGA</a>.
 Applications that are not complete by the deadline may not receive full consideration.
 Conditional offers will be sent by July 7, 2024, while unconditional offers to participate in the program will be sent by **August 12, 2024.**

 Inquiries can be sent to <a href="mailto:sicss@rips-ug.edu.gh" target="_blank">sicss@rips-ug.edu.gh</a>

 ## After you’ve applied

-After the application due date, the organizers will review all applications based on:
+After the application due date, the organizers will review all applications based on the following:
 -	Applicant’s professional and research experience.
 Preference will be given to postgraduate students and researchers/academics within five years of their PhD.
 -	Applicant’s experience with coding or the potential to be proficient before the summer institute.
 -	Motivation and ambition to make a personal contribution to computational social science.
 -	Potential to fully participate and engage in the entire program.

-Subsequently, all the applications will be ranked, and the **top 30 applications ** will be selected for a conditional offer.
+Subsequently, all the applications will be ranked, and the **top 30 applications** will be selected for a conditional offer.
 Based on the proficiency in R-programming demonstrated in their application materials, all conditionally selected applicants will be enrolled in a coding bootcamp.

 Applicants will be given six weeks to boost their programming skills and schedule an interview with the organizers.
 During the interview, the candidates will be expected to demonstrate a high level of proficiency in R-programming or good progress.
 All applicants will then be scored and ranked by the panel, and unconditional offers will be sent to top candidates during this phase. **Only the applicants who are sent an  unconditional offer will be formally invited to attend and participate in the summer institute.**